haekb/nolf2-modernizer/Assets/Modernizer Readme.txt

      - Some Jukebox Singles have duplicate songs
      - Some cutscenes (with 4:3 mode disabled) contain overlays that don't have black bars
      - Controller support is only supported during gameplay, it doesn't work on menus
      - Crosshair can be off-centered when switching to specific resolutions.
-A restart will fix this.
+A restart will fix this
+     - Switching to a lower resolution from a fullscreen windowed mode can make the window get stuck in borderless mode
+     - Almost certainly there's a multiplayer browser crash in there somewhere!

 Misc Notes:
  - Controller support is pretty bare bones, this will be touched up in a future patch
+ - Controller support is not entirely "supported" during the beta releases
  - Most of the controller is rebindable except for the rotation/view axis (Right Stick), you'll have to do that manually in controls.cfg!

 Controller Code Labels: